 TROY, Ohio (AP) -- A grand jury on Thursday indicted an adoptive father on charges he raped three boys in his care.

-The announcement of the charges came after an investigation police say began with an undercover detective talking online with someone who had expressed an interest in "taboo" sexual encounters.
+The announcement of the 31-count indictment came after an investigation police say began with an undercover detective talking online with someone who had expressed an interest in "taboo" sexual encounters.

 Troy police Capt.
 Chris Anderson said between 10 and 15 of the grand jury charges carry potential sentences of up to life in prison for the man, whom The Associated Press is not identifying to protect the children's identities.